-This project aims to enhance the quality of teacher education and improve teachers' assessment practices by developing, evaluating and implementing a new research-based instruction method, CARM (Conversation Analytic Role-play Method), to train student teachers' feedback skills.
+The CAiTE project aims to enhance the quality of teacher education and improve teachers' assessment practices by developing, evaluating and implementing a new research-based instruction method, based on the principles of CARM (Conversation Analytic Role-play Method), to train student teachers' feedback skills.

-Based on a conversation analytic approach, the project will collect and analyse recordings of authentic teacher-student interactions, to address the following research questions: (1) what guiding principles for formative assessment are currently used in teacher training and how does actual practice reflect this guidance; (2) what characterizes effective and non-effective interactional strategies in teachers' feedback interaction; (3) in what ways can the results from conversation analytic studies best inform and underpin teacher training, and (4) what are the learning outcomes, in terms of self-efficacy, of implementing CARM in teacher education?
+The project addresses the following research questions: (1) what guiding principles for formative assessment are currently used in teacher training and how does actual practice reflect this guidance; (2) what characterizes effective and non-effective interactional strategies in teachers' feedback interaction; (3) in what ways can the results from conversation analytic studies best inform and underpin teacher training, and (4) what are the learning outcomes, in terms of self-efficacy, of implementing CARM in teacher education?

 Preliminary findings show that guidelines for feedback and supervision are experience-based and lack theoretical and empirical grounding.
 Empirical analyzes of oral exams show that there is considerable variation in time spent on the various parts of oral exams.
 There is considerable variation in the number of questions asked and topics covered in the professional discussions between examiners and candidates.

 The examiners’ open, leading and multiple questions during the oral examination provide strong guidelines for what it is possible to answer, and these questions can have both a scaffolding-building and inhibiting effect on the candidates' opportunities to demonstrate competence.
 When the candidates display trouble in answering question, the examiners try to help by posing reformulated follow-up questions and give hints.
 By pursuing responses this way the examiners give candidates a new possibility to show knowlegde, but does not necessarily enable the candidate to give an apposite answer.